MechWarrior 3: Plot

 Two dropships are deployed to release the BattleMech force to destroy these installations.
 However, while in orbit above Tranquil, a dropship is attacked by naval laser fire.
 The Blackhammer is shot down and the remaining dropship, the Eclipse, retreats to safety.
 The player was already deployed from the dropship, which had been slightly off target before it was destroyed.
 The Mobile Field Bases (MFB), which were deployed at the same time as the player, land on target.
 The player's first mission is to rendezvous with the MFBs and secure the area from hostile forces.

 At least seven Mechs are deployed.
 Two are destroyed by the enemy near the beginning of the game and one toward the end.
 The novelization mentions one more casualty lost due to a parachute malfunction.
-The remaining four survivors gradually link up over the course of the game.
-Twelve more Mechs remain aboard the Eclipse, but they cannot be deployed directly, and an attempt to fight through from a safe landing area fails after heavy casualties.
-Despite this setback, the player must continue with his objectives, and eventually secure a Clan shuttle to rendezvous with the Eclipse in low orbit.
+The remaining four survivors gradually link up over the course of the game, and learn of the overwhelming success of other Inner Sphere forces across Smoke Jaguar territory from intercepted Clan communications.
+Although the news of Smoke Jaguar Khan Lincoln Osis’s elimination is welcomed, it becomes clear that Brendon Corbett is his likely successor and that insurmountable Smoke Jaguar reinforcements will arrive on Tranquil within days.

+The twelve Mechs remaining from the Eclipse accomplish many of their objectives, but heavy Smoke Jaguar forces prevent them from assisting the player’s force, and eventually force their retreat off planet, leaving the player stranded.
+Despite this setback, the player must continue with his remaining objectives, hoping that a Clan shuttle can be obtained from the spaceport in order to escape.
+After completing all objectives and reaching the spaceport’s landing fields, the player is finally confronted by and kills Brendon Corbett in an honour duel for the remaining shuttle.
+Having ended any hope of a Smoke Jaguar rally on Tranquil, the player’s mechs depart and rendezvous with the Eclipse in orbit.